 Besides experience which you can get by writing the code, you can gather all this in the repository and create your programming portfolio, which is very important when you apply for a job.

-2. Improve projects
+2. Improve Existing Projects

-3. Complete code challenges
+3. Complete Code Challenges

 Then a good idea may be to find some groups or websites where you can solve code challenges.
-It’s also possible to find those kinds of challenges in blog posts, articles, forums, etc.
+It’s also possible to find those kinds of challenges in blog posts, articles, forums, online applications, and websites, etc.

 Besides that, collaborating with others on a project makes you learn the process of development as well.

-5. Join the community
+5. Join the Coding Community